tensorlakeai/indexify/examples/pdf_document_extraction/README.md

 chunks = graph.output(invocation_id, "chunk_text")
 ```

-The lancedb table is populated automatically by the `LanceDBWriter` class.
+The ChromaDB tables are populated automatically by the [ChromaDBs](https://github.com/tensorlakeai/indexify/blob/main/examples/pdf_document_extraction/retreive.py) class.
-The name of the database used in the example is `vectordb.lance`.
-Its created in the folder where the docker compose lives, and bind-mounted into the container for LanceDB to write to it.
+The name of the databases used in the example are `text_embeddings` and `image_embeddings`.
+The database running inside the container at port `8000` is forwarded to the host for convenience.
-You can change the code to make it write anywhere you want.

 ## Customization